 Suffering from Andropause, Male Menopause?

-Between 40 years of age and 55 years of age, some men experience a decrease in hormones.
+It is common for men to experience a decrease in hormones between 40 and 55 years of age.
 This is often referred to as male menopause.
-When a man’s hormone levels begin to decline, he will experience both mental and physical changes.
-Luckily, researchers have developed hormone replacement therapy for men to minimize the symptoms of andropause.
+When a man’s hormone levels begin to decline, he may experience mental and physical changes.

-During their 40s and 50s, men may begin to notice changes in their mood and attitude.
+As hormones decline, men may begin to notice changes in their mood and attitude.
 They will re-evaluate their lives, question their values and accomplishments.
 This is often referred to as a mid-life crisis.
-Many men during this phase of their lives decide to make big changes.
-Unfortunately, these life-altering changes can be done too quickly and disrupt their lives.
+During this phase, some men decide to make big changes.
 If you are careful, this period of your life can be a time of growth.
 It is important to realize that these changes are normal and you can control them.
+Other common symptoms include -

 Finally, low testosterone levels can lead to sleep apnea.
 Sleep apnea is a serious sleep disorder where breathing patterns are altered.
 During sleep, a man can quit breathing for several seconds or longer.
 This can cause low oxygen levels, resulting in unrefreshing sleep.
 Additionally, sleep apnea can increase the risk of developing cardiovascular disease (heart attack, cardiac arrhythmias, hypertension and heart failure), stroke, depression, diabetes and obesity.